meepo-nz/set-up-env/MongoDB/README.md

 Select About This Mac from the dropdown menu.
 Mine is intel-based chip.
 Check yours.

 1. Click on the Apple menu () located in the top-left corner of your screen.

 2. Select “About This Mac” from the dropdown menu

 # Step 2— Download MongoDB Package

-Head over to here: MongoDB Community Edition website.
+Head over to here: [MongoDB Community Edition website](https://www.mongodb.com/try/download/community).
 Choose the appropriate compatibility:

 ![Image text](https://github.com/meepo-nz/set-up-env/blob/master/MongoDB/screenshot/mongoDB-download.png)